infOpen/ansible-role-docker/README.md

 ## Requirements

-This role requires Ansible 2.0 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.3 or higher, and platform requirements are listed in the metadata file.

+Info: This requirement is based on the Ansible versions managed by Molecule, but this role should perhaps run on lower Ansible versions.

 ## Testing